sigp/lighthouse/book/src/help_vm_move.md

                                          information about your validator and so this flag should be used with caution.
                                          For Windows users, the log file permissions will be inherited from the parent folder.
+        --stdin-inputs                   If present, read all user inputs from stdin instead of tty.
     -V, --version                        Prints version information

 OPTIONS:
+        --builder-proposals <builder-proposals>
+            When provided, all created validators will attempt to create blocks via builder rather than the local EL.
+            [possible values: true, false]
+        --count <VALIDATOR_COUNT>                               The number of validators to move.
     -d, --datadir <DIR>
             Used to specify a custom root data directory for lighthouse keys and databases.
 Defaults to
             $HOME/.lighthouse/{network} where network is the value of the `network` flag Note: Users should specify